Spectral transformation associated with a perturbed $R_I$ type recurrence relation: Illustrative examples

+\begin{remark} This observation raises the question about the assumptions on $\mu_k$ and $\nu_k$ to be made such that the co-modified (or co-dilated) $R_I$ polynomials do show some interlacing with the unperturbed polynomials.
+Although, this subject is not dealt with in this manuscript and attracts further research.
+An idea to proceed in this direction can be found out in \cite{Liu Ren 2019, Liu Qi 2020} \end{remark}

-\subsection{Open problem:}
+\subsection{Open problem}

-In \Cref{Distribution of Zeros}, the behaviour of zeros has been discussed for a particular case when $a_n=0$, $c_n \geq 0$ and $\lambda_{n} > 0$ in recurrence relation \eqref{R1} which corresponds to the L-orthogonal polynomials.
+In \Cref{Structural relations} and \Cref{Inclusion interlacing and monotonicity}, the behaviour of zeros has been discussed for a particular case when $a_n=0$, $c_n \geq 0,$ and $\lambda_{n} > 0$ in recurrence relation \eqref{R1}, which corresponds to the L-orthogonal polynomials.
 It would be interesting to investigate the behaviour of the zeros for the case $a_n \neq 0$.
-More precisely, we are interested in knowing what conditions to be imposed on the parameters $a_n$, $\lambda_{n}$ and $c_n$, all non-zero, so that the zeros of the corresponding orthogonal polynomials lie on the real line and then study the interlacing relation between the perturbed and the original $R_I$ polynomials.
+More precisely, we want to know what conditions to impose on the non-zero parameters $a_n$, $\lambda_{n}$, and $c_n$ so that the zeros of the corresponding orthogonal polynomials lie on the real line and then investigate the interlacing relation between the perturbed and the original $R_I$ polynomials.
 At present, no concrete example is available in the literature for the case $a_n \neq 0$, and results for obtaining these conditions are still open, which, if found, will provide interesting consequences.
+A potential solution to address these situations can be discovered in \cite{Castillo Constr.
+Approx. 2022}.